exogress/developer-site/config-1_x_0.md

 3. Mount Point Project config with the same mount point name
 4. Mount Point client config with the same mount point name and config name
 5. Handler Project config with the same handler and mount point name
-6. Handler client config with the same mount point name and config name and a handler name
+6. Handler client config with the same mount point name and config name, and a handler name

 In other worlds, static responses defined in the Top-level Project config is visible to any configuration block in the project configuration, while static responses defined on the mount-point level in client config will be visible on this